Skip to main content

 • If students have taken the mastery test three times, but still feel unprepared, they can email their course teacher.
 The teacher may ask the student to complete additional work or meet with the teacher for support.

-• You must have completed all the work for the unit prior to taking the test.
+• You must have completed all the unit work before taking the test.

-• Visit the virtual support center Monday – Thursday, 4–8:30 pm (please arrive by 7:45 to test); your content teacher does not need to be present in order for you to test.
+• Visit the virtual support center Monday – Thursday, 4–8:00 pm (please arrive by 7:15 to test); your content teacher does not need to be present for you to test.
 Can I take an online unit test at my school?

 Can I take an online unit test at my school?